Country music legend Slim Lehart and Jamboree stars back together one last night

-Wheeling, WV (WTRF)- It’s not many who’s made it big from the Ohio Valley, but Country Music legend Slim Lehart story isn’t one you hear everyday.
+WHEELING, W.Va.
+(WTRF)- It’s not many who’s made it big from the Ohio Valley, but Country Music legend Slim Lehart’s story isn’t one you hear everyday.

 Lehart’s known for his music all over for decades, and he’s come back to play with Jamboree stars one last time.